erikbrinkman/d3-dag/README.md

 ### Arquint Column Accessors

 Several built-in column accessors are provided for use with [*arquint*](#arquint).
+They take an array of layers as input and set *node*.columnIndex for each node to the index of the column in which the node should appear.
+[columnSimpleLeft](#arquint_columnSimpleLeft) and [columnSimpleCenter](#arquint_columnSimpleCenter) determine the column index just by considering a layer.
+On the contrary, [columnComplex](#arquint_columnComplex) follows a global approach in assigning column indices and tries to place a node in a column as close as possible to the column in which its successors are placed in.

 <a name="arquint_columnSimpleLeft" href="#arquint_columnSimpleLeft">#</a> d3.**columnSimpleLeft**() [<>](https://github.com/erikbrinkman/d3-dag/blob/master/src/arquint/column/simpleLeft.js "Source")